How to Mail a Resume and Cover Letter

 If you've never mailed a resume and its accompanying cover letter, you may be wondering how to do so correctly.
 With this guide for newcomers to the workforce, get the tips you need to make sure your materials arrive in the mail on time and looking professional.

 Even though most people apply for jobs online or via email, sometimes an employer will ask applicants to snail mail resumes and cover letters.
-Other times, job applicants who really want to stand out from the crowd mail in their application materials to prospective employers to make sure their resumes and cover letters don't sit unread in a general email inbox.
+Other times, job applicants who want to stand out from the crowd mail in their application materials to prospective employers to make sure their resumes and cover letters don't sit unread in a general email inbox.
 Even though the process of applying for jobs is becoming more digital by the day, it’s smart to cover your bases and send a snail mail application in addition to an emailed one, especially for local jobs with traditional storefronts.

 Should a Resume and Cover Letter be Stapled or Paper Clipped?